annabellas4934/sep10-freedom-project/README.md

 ## Implications
 ##### PROS
+* Website
+  * People can learn about the technology in business in a website where all the information is gathered.
+* Future innovations
+  * Useful for people in small businesses
   *
 ##### CONS
 *

 ## Blog
-Below you will find my blog about how I made my project.
+Below you will find my blogs about how I made my project.

 * [Entry 1](blog/entry01.md)
 * [Entry 2](blog/entry02.md)